Your Quick Guide: Researching Solar Panels For Homes

 The return on investment (ROI) you receive from your solar system depends on a few factors, including government incentives, your system size, the type of system you install and your location.

-However, typical payback periods range from 10 – 20 years.
+However, typical payback periods range anywhere from 6 – 20 years.

 You can estimate your ROI using a solar panel calculator, and for more accurate estimates, it’s a good idea to keep tabs on your electric bills.
 Once you know your numbers, you can divide the total cost of the system by the yearly benefit you’ll receive once you install your solar panels.